-Legal Impact
+Legal Impact:

 The Act requires principals to promote a school climate where all individuals feel safe.
 When serious incidents occur, the principal is required to conduct an investigation and to take appropriate steps to re-establish safety.
-The Act also provides parents/guardians/adult students with an opportunity and a process to review and appeal decisions made by the school board.
+The Act also provides parents/guardians/adult students with an opportunity and a process to review and appeal decisions made by the school board

-Policy
+Policy:

 The Toronto Catholic District School Board recognizes its obligation to create a positive and responsive school climate.
-The Board does not tolerate during school, or Board-sponsored events, the use, possession, or trafficking by students of any substance which is unlawful under statute or regulation of Ontario, Canada or Board policy.
-Further recognizing that alcohol and drug abuse is a concern in youth culture and is potentially very harmful, and acknowledging the God-given dignity and value of each person and the need to understand the human journey in the context of relationship, the Toronto Catholic District School Board will address student alcohol and drug use, both proactively and with fair disciplinary action.
+The Board does not tolerate during school, or Board-sponsored events, the use, possession, or trafficking by students, school staff, administrators, employees and parish priests, of any substance which is unlawful under statute or regulation of Ontario, Canada or Board policy.
+Further recognizing that alcohol, cannabis and other drug abuse is a concern in youth culture and is potentially very harmful, and acknowledging the God-given dignity and value of each person and the need to understand the human journey in the context of relationship, the Toronto Catholic District School Board will address student alcohol, cannabis and other drug use, both proactively and with fair disciplinary action.

-Regulations
+Regulations:

-1. The Toronto Catholic District School Board recognizes the role of drug education in reducing alcohol and other drug related problems, and will therefore address student alcohol and drug use by implementing a comprehensive curriculum designed to prevent alcohol and drug-related problems.
+- The Toronto Catholic District School Board recognizes the role of drug education in reducing alcohol, cannabis and other drug related problems, and will therefore address student alcohol, cannabis and other drug use by implementing a comprehensive curriculum designed to prevent alcohol, cannabis and other drug-related problems. - 2.
+TCDSB drug prevention curriculum will be given a high level of priority with regard to development and implementation, and will be linked to the developmental stages of the students and contain specific objectives for each grade from primary to secondary.

-- 2. TCDSB drug prevention curriculum will be given a high level of priority with regard to development and implementation, and will be linked to the developmental stages of the students and contain specific objectives for each grade from primary to secondary. - 3.
-Alcohol and drug prevention curriculum will be incorporated into various subject areas, covering a wide range of topics, further supplemented by extracurricular activities within the school community. - 4.
-Alcohol and drug prevention curriculum is addressed within the Ministry of Education Physical and Health Education Curriculum, K-12.
+3. Alcohol, cannabis and other drug prevention curriculum will be incorporated into various subject areas, covering a wide range of topics, further supplemented by extra- curricular activities within the school community.

+- 4. Alcohol, cannabis and other drug prevention curriculum is addressed within the Ministry of Education Physical and Health Education Curriculum, K-12.
 While primary implementation will take place within the HPE curriculum, the monitoring and extra-curricular supports will be supported by a cross-disciplinary team, which includes contributions from the Curriculum and Accountability department, the TCDSB Mental Health Lead, the Social Work and Psychology departments and the Safe Schools department. - 5.
-The alcohol and drug prevention curriculum shall be evaluated regularly and revised as necessary. - 6.
-Where proactive education and preventative efforts have been unsuccessful, an early intervention program will be employed, offering early assistance to students who are experiencing problems related to alcohol and other drugs.
+The alcohol, cannabis and other drug prevention curriculum shall be evaluated regularly and revised as necessary. - 6.
+Where proactive education and preventative efforts have been unsuccessful, an early intervention program will be employed, offering early assistance to students who are experiencing problems related to alcohol, cannabis and other drugs.
 This can include supports from community partners with specialization in this area.